Kingman199/projct/README.md

 # projct

 Server_Side folder includes all the database files.

-Client_Side folder includes all the webside files.
+\nClient_Side folder includes all the webside files.